 Cash Compensation.
-The company's goal is to target total cash compensation, using a combination of salary and cash bonus, at the 75th percentile of that of a group of surveyed industrial companies, if specified performance incentives are met.
+The company's goal is to target total cash compensation, using a combination of salary and cash bonus, at the 75th percentile of that of a group of surveyed industrial companies, if specified performance metrics are met.
 This level of cash compensation was selected in recognition of the company's need to remain competitive in attracting and retaining talented executives to work as part of a small management team functioning in a demanding corporate and market environment.
 In the past, the company relied almost exclusively on salaries to deliver the targeted level of cash compensation.
-However, since the introduction of an annual cash bonus plan two years ago, the company's goal is to rely increasingly on cash bonuses in an effort to relate a greater portion of cash compensation to performance.
+However, since the introduction of an annual cash bonus plan three years ago, the company's goal is to rely increasingly on cash bonuses in an effort to relate a greater portion of cash compensation to performance.

 Salary.
-In determining salary levels for executive officers, the compensation committee considers the following subjective and quantitative factors:
+In determining salary levels for executive officers, the compensation and management development committee considers the following subjective and quantitative factors:

-- job level and responsibility, - individual performance, - recent corporate performance, including results of operations, success in implementing corporate strategy and long-term goals and development of future strategies, and - the objective of targeting cash compensation at the company's desired percentile benchmark.
+- · job level and responsibility, - · individual performance, - recent corporate performance, including results of operations, success in implementing corporate strategy and long-term goals and development of future strategies, and - the objective of targeting cash compensation at the company's desired percentile benchmark.

-For 2000, the compensation committee relied on two surveys: first, a survey of over 500 industrial companies with revenues comparable to the company, including four companies also included in Standard & Poor's Oil (Domestic Integrated) -- 500 Stock Index discussed under "Performance Graph," and a survey comprising 11 major integrated oil and gas companies including four companies also included in the stock index.
+For 2001, the committee relied on two surveys: first, a survey of over 500 industrial companies with revenues comparable to the company, including five companies also included in the peer group discussed under "Performance Graph," and a survey comprising twelve major oil and gas companies including three companies also included in the peer group.

 Cash Bonus.
-The annual cash bonus plan approved by the compensation committee for 2000 for executive officers, including the named executive officers, has both quantitative and discretionary elements.
+The annual cash bonus plan approved by the committee for 2001 for executive officers, including the named executive officers, has both quantitative and discretionary elements.
 A target bonus was established for each executive officer.
-Fifty percent of the target bonus is based on attainment of a specified target level of a quantitative corporate performance measure, net income before interest and special items, and the other fifty percent of the bonus is discretionary.
-For business unit executive officers, including one of the named executive officers, one-third of the executive officer's cash bonus is based on attainment of the corporate performance measure, one-third is based on attainment of a specified performance measure for the executive officer's business unit, and one-third is discretionary.
+Fifty percent of the target bonus is based on attainment of a specified target level of a quantitative corporate performance measure, net income before interest and special items, five percent is based on the attainment of goals relating to the environment, health and safety and the remaining forty-five percent of the bonus is discretionary.
+For business unit executive officers, including one of the named executive officers, one-third of the executive officer's cash bonus is based on attainment of the corporate performance measure, one-third is based on attainment of a specified performance measure for the executive officer's business unit, five percent is based on the attainment of goals relating to the environment, health and safety and the remainder is discretionary.

 The weightings were developed to provide for a quantifiable performance incentive, but also to permit discretion to adjust compensation to meet survey percentile benchmarks and to take account of unusual competitive market demands for specific skills, unforeseen conditions like a material change in the price assumptions underlying the quantitative component, and individual performance relative to peers.
-Payouts may range from zero to 150% of each component of the target bonus, based on the percentage attainment of the corporate and business unit performance measures and, with respect to the discretionary component, the compensation committee's determination of an appropriate amount.
+Payouts may range from zero to 150% of each component of the target bonus, based on the percentage attainment of the corporate and business unit performance measures, environment, health and safety goals and, with respect to the discretionary component, the committee's determination of an appropriate amount.

-In 2000, the company achieved 204% of the corporate performance goal and 193% of the business unit performance goal for the exploration and production business unit, 66% for the retail business unit and 187% for the refining and marketing business unit.
-Accordingly, formula payouts were 150% of target, except for the retail unit.
-Discretionary bonus payouts averaged 139% of the discretionary target.
+In 2001, the company achieved 87% of the corporate performance goal and 58% of the business unit performance goal for the exploration and production business unit, 107% for the retail business unit and 98% for the refining and marketing business unit.
+Discretionary bonus payouts were adjusted to result in total bonuses averaging approximately 10% below last year.
+Cash compensation in excess of \$1 million to the named executive officers is not deductible for federal income tax purposes.